-- Only from levels 2 and 1. - Hand sanitiser (minimum 60% ethanol or 70% is propanol) is advised: - Before and immediately after training - When being substituted on and off the court - Time-outs - End of Quarters and Half-time - It should be easily accessible for ease of use at all times by all individuals during the games - Suitable COVID-19 disposable bins need next to each team bench. - Bench use of chairs preferable and spaced 1 metre apart.
-If use of bench is the only option, marking 1 metre between each player is necessary. - The benches can be on opposite sides of the court if feasible. - Substitutions can occur directly from the bench, no need to go to the score table. - Have 2 match balls for the game, one can be wiped down as the game continues. - Ball wiping by officials at all major stoppages (at the end of quarters/ time-outs). - Face covering should be considered by coaches, table officials, statisticians and all other support staff. - Any staff involved with floor cleaning should wear masks and wash hands immediately at half-time and full-time.
-There is no requirement to wear gloves as long as hand washing regime is followed.
+- Only from levels 2 and 1. - Hand sanitiser (minimum 60% ethanol or 70% is propanol) is advised: Before and immediately after training - When being substituted on and off the court - Time-outs - End of Quarters and Half-time - It should be easily accessible for ease of use at all times by all individuals during the games - Suitable COVID-19 disposable bins need next to each team bench.

-- The cleaning of any blood/mucus/sputum/vomit should be in adherence with local policies. - It is the Match Promoter's responsibility to collect all screening documents and make sure they are all filled out properly by both teams and all officials.
+- Bench use of chairs preferable and spaced 2 metres apart.
+If use of bench is the only option, marking 2 metres between each player is necessary. - The benches can be on opposite sides of the court if feasible. - Substitutions can occur directly from the bench, no need to go to the score table. - · Avoid shouting at all times due to the increased risk of aerosol tranmission - Have 2 match balls for the game, one can be wiped down as the game continues. - Ball wiping by officials at all major stoppages (at the end of quarters/ time-outs). - Face covering are mandatory for all coaches, table officials, statisticians and all other support staff. - Any staff involved with floor cleaning should wear face coverings and be mindful to wash hands immediately at half time and full time.
+There is no requirement to wear gloves as long as hand washing regime is followed. - The cleaning of any blood/mucus/sputum/vomit should be in adherence with local policies. - It is the Match Promoter's responsibility to collect all screening documents and make sure they are all filled out properly by both teams and all officials.
 The documents should then be passed onto the Club COVID-19 Officer. - Timeouts will be increased in time length by 30 seconds to 1 minute 30 to accommodate suitable time for hand sanitisation.
 Every team should conduct their timeout with a minimum of 1 metre between each player or staff member for the duration, in line with Appendix 7.
 Both teams to conduct the timeout on the court if unable to distance at the bench. - Officials to monitor social distancing during timeouts and between quarters. - Team kits In order to reduce the risk of transmission, each team will have to change to their kit prior to the second half commencing where possible and feasible.
 Prior discussion with the Match Promoter is encouraged here.